P19 Becoming a Learning Experience Designer

 - How to create and sequence a systematic set of learning experiences that lead to improved job performance

 - How to encourage the organizational and cultural changes needed to make learning experience design work

 - How to use technology to measure the effectiveness of learning experiences

 Novice to advanced designers, project managers, managers, directors, and senior leaders (VP, CLO, executive, etc.).

 General application of xAPI, mobile, LMS, content management systems, and social and collaboration systems.

-Marty Rosenheck, the director of talent development consulting at eLearning Brothers, provides talent development, learning experience design, and learning technology ecosystem consulting.
-A thought leader and sought-after expert on the application of cognitive science research to learning and performance, he has over 30 years of experience.
-Marty has created award-winning learning experiences, designed learning ecosystems, developed cognitive apprenticeship programs, built performance support systems, conducted needs assessments, specified learning paths, constructed virtual learning environments, and developed formal, informal, and social learning strategies for dozens of nonprofit and for-profit organizations.
-Marty, who holds a PhD, has shared his ideas on developing expert performance in numerous publications.
+Marty Rosenheck is a director, talent development consulting at eLearning Brothers.
+He provides talent development, learning experience design, and learning technology ecosystem consulting.
+A thought leader and sought-after consultant, speaker, and writer on the application of cognitive science research to learning and performance, Marty has over 30 years of experience and holds a PhD.
+He has created award-winning learning experiences, designed learning ecosystems, developed cognitive apprenticeship programs, built performance support systems, conducted needs assessments, specified learning paths, constructed virtual learning environments, and developed formal, informal, and social learning strategies for dozens of organizations.
+Marty has shared his ideas in publications, presentations, and workshops.